ranjanzyx/ranjan-python-course/day20_introduction_to_pip_libs_venvs/day20_introduction_to_pip_libs_venvs.md

     4. **poetry**: Tool for dependency management and packaging in Python.

 # Understanding Libraries, Modules, Packages
+- Let's again use the mobile app store analogy.
+- **Modules (Individual Apps)**:
+  - In the world of Python, a module is like an individual app.
+  - Each module/app is designed to perform specific tasks or functions.
+  - For instance, a weather app provides weather forecasts;
+  - similarly, a Python module like datetime provides functionalities related to date and time.
+- **Packages (App Categories/Folders):**
+  - Packages in Python are akin to categories or folders of apps in an app store.
+  - They organize related modules into a single collection under a common name, making it easier to find and use them.
+  - For example, the scipy package is a collection of modules for scientific and technical computing, just like a "Productivity" folder might contain your calendar, to-do list, and note-taking apps.
+- **Libraries (Entire App Store):**
+  - A library in Python can be compared to the entire app store.
+  - It’s a comprehensive collection of modules and packages that provide a wide array of functionalities, much like how an app store offers a diverse range of apps for different purposes.
+  - Whether you're working on web development, data analysis, or any other task, you can find the necessary 'apps' (modules/packages) in this extensive 'app store' (library).

 ## Module:
 - It's a **single Python file** with a `.py` extension.
 - Contains reusable code like classes, functions, and variables.